 Slain in the city gate.’

 Here Egill uses the word to describe a group of people partaking in a certain action, which tells us the word Viking was also used to describe the men who partook in “roving and fighting”.
 It is this dual usage that has led historians to say that the word Viking described a profession.
 Jugglers juggle.
 Traders trade.
-Vikings go viking.
+Vikings go a-viking.

-The Decline of the the Word Viking
+The Decline of the Word Viking

 As the Viking Age came to a close, so too did the profession of roving and fighting.
 Hence, usage of the word Viking declined.
 Old Norse spent the next several centuries morphing into the modern languages of Norwegian, Danish, Swedish, and Icelandic.
 Although Icelandic is the closest modern language to Old Norse, Old Norse itself is considered a dead language, like Latin.
 In this context, the original usage of Vikings disappeared almost entirely for many centuries until it experienced a revival led by 19th Century historians from Western Europe.